MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Remarks
  If the return value of `operator[]` is assigned to a `const_reference`, the deque object cannot be modified.
 If the return value of `operator[]` is assigned to a **reference**, the deque object can be modified.

- When compiling with _SECURE_SCL 1, a runtime error will occur if you attempt to access an element outside the bounds of the deque.
+ When compiled by using [_ITERATOR_DEBUG_LEVEL](../standard-library/iterator-debug-level.md) defined as 1 or 2, a runtime error will occur if you attempt to access an element outside the bounds of the deque.
 See [Checked Iterators](../standard-library/checked-iterators.md) for more information.

 ### Example